metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 **Denver covers if**
 the coaches put their faith in Philip Lindsay instead of the quarterbacks.
 For every pass play called, Pat Shurmur should call at least two running plays.
 \- OR -
 Brett Rypien comes in early to replace Drew Lock and he actually shows some of that promise fans were expecting to see from Lock.

+***

+### Rams @ Buccaneers (-4)

+***

+#### _Latest Results_

+Seahawks (16) @ **Rams** (23)
+**Buccaneers** (46) @ Panthers (23)

+#### _Record_

+Rams (6-3)
+Buccaneers (7-3)

+#### _Injuries_

+Los Angeles will start testing their depth starting this week.
+With Taylor Rapp, Andrew Whitworth, and Kai Forbath going to IR, the Rams will need to rely on their understudies to keep the team humming in all three phases.

+Tampa Bay will possibly miss left guard Ali Marpet, as he's still dealing with a concussion.

+#### _History_

+Brady and this offense was dismantled only a few weeks ago by the Saints who came in with a fantastic game plan - disguise coverage so that Brady has to hold the ball a tick longer than normal.
+That extra time was all their pass rushers needed to harass Brady.
+It's a strategy the Rams defense should be able to copy with ease given the way they're built.

+Still, this season has once again shown that the Rams are vulnerable themselves to any sort of pressure.
+And Tampa's defense prides itself on the variety of ways it can manufacture pressure through blitzes.

+#### _Weather_

+Cool and moderately humid

+***

+Rams +4

+***

+**Los Angeles covers if**
+their defense borrows heavily from the Saints defensive game plan.
+Sean McVay also needs to make sure Jared Goff isn't exposed to too much pressure.
+The poor boy can only handle so much violence.

+**Tampa Bay covers if**
+their offense can actually set the tone by not starting slow for once in a primetime game.
+\- OR -
+their blitz packages gives Jared Goof the shakes.